pallets/flask/docs/patterns/streaming.rst

 Streaming from Templates
 ------------------------

-The Jinja2 template engine supports rendering a template piece by piece, returning an iterator of strings.
+The Jinja template engine supports rendering a template piece by piece, returning an iterator of strings.
 Flask provides the :func:`~flask.stream_template` and :func:`~flask.stream_template_string` functions to make this easier to use.